 A recent Australian study has shown that peanut allergy affects 3% of children under 1 year of age.
 There are many theories as to why this increase has occurred, but more research is required.

 Cross reactivity is difficult to understand and harder to predict

 Cross reactivity means that a similar protein is present in a range of different foods.
 If the same protein is present in several foods, then that person may have allergic reactions to any food containing that protein.
-Examples of cross reactivity include people allergic to similar proteins present in hen's egg and duck eggs; or cow's milk and goat's milk; or cashew nut and pistachio nut.
+Examples of cross reactivity include people allergic to similar proteins present in hen and duck eggs; cow's and goat's milk; or cashew and pistachio nuts.